 Except in limited circumstances (e.g., see "Qualified Domestic Relations Order" section below, your pension is for the exclusive benefit of you and your spouse upon retirement.
 As such, it is generally not subject to the claims of creditors.
-Also, you may not borrow against your pension or pledge it as collateral.
+Also, you may not borrow against your pension benefit or pledge it as collateral.

 This SPD summarizes the most important features of the Plan.
-Please note that any summary of the Plan is subject to the actual terms of the Plan as set forth in the executed documents.
+Please note that any summary of the Plan is subject to the actual terms of the Plan as set forth in the formal Plan documents.
 This SPD is intended to be only an outline and does not modify the actual Plan document, which is available for your inspection through the Plan Administrator.
-This SPD fulfills disclosure requirements of the Employee Retirement Income Security Act of 1974 and describes the Plan including the most recent changes.
+This SPD fulfills disclosure requirements of ERISA and describes the Plan including the most recent changes.